Gao-optic/Gao-optic.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently a graduate student majoring in the optics at Huazhong University of science and technoledge, under the supervision of Professor WeiCao at the school of Phisics.
 I an seeking a Phd position for Fall 2025.
-If you are interested, please feel free to contacy me!
+If you are interested, please feel free to contact me!